guimas25/angler/README.md

 # angler
 Angler (Working Title) development project.
-A metroidvania with a fishing rod
+A metroidvania with a fishing rod gimmick!